sbl-sdsc/sifts-columnar/README.md

 Benchmark for the encoding of PDB to UniProt residue-level mappings from the EBI SIFTS resource in compressed columnar dataformats.

-The [SIFTS](https://www.ebi.ac.uk/pdbe/docs/sifts/overview.html)(Structure Integration with Function, Taxonomy and Sequence) project provides residue-level mappings between PDB sequence, PDB residues, and UniProt residues [1].
+The [SIFTS](https://www.ebi.ac.uk/pdbe/docs/sifts/overview.html) (Structure Integration with Function, Taxonomy and Sequence) project provides residue-level mappings between PDB sequence, PDB residues, and UniProt residues [1].

-SIFTS provides mapping xml files for each PDB entry, e.g.,[1xyz.xml.gz](ftp://ftp.ebi.ac.uk/pub/databases/msd/sifts/xml/1xyz.xml.gz).
+SIFTS provides mapping xml files for each PDB entry, e.g., [1xyz.xml.gz](ftp://ftp.ebi.ac.uk/pub/databases/msd/sifts/xml/1xyz.xml.gz).

 In this project we explore the use of efficient columnar dataformats to represent the residue-level mappings for the entire PDB in a single file for efficient download and processing.